Tommy Callaway Identified As Runner Who Slapped Reporter Alex Bozarjian On The Bottom During Live Broadcast

 As Buzzfeed News reports, Callaway has been banned from competing in any events managed by the Savannah Sports Council.

-“We will not tolerate behavior like this at a Savannah Sports Council event,” the council said in a statement.
+“We will not tolerate behavior like this at a Savannah Sports Council event,” they said in a statement.

-He might also face criminal charges, according to The New York Post.
+He might also face criminal charges, according to the New York Post.
 Borzijian has filed a sexual battery report following the incident.
 A police spokesperson has confirmed that the case is being investigated.

-Callaway’s attorney, Joseph Turner, described his client as a “loving family man,” and said that he (Callaway) is “working to correct the situation.”
+Callaway’s attorney, Joseph Turner, described his client as a “loving family man,” and said that Callaway is “working to correct the situation.”